SamoilovVlad/Projekt-PAI/README.md

 2. Open the root directory of the project and run `docker-compose up --build` to start the project.
 3. After running the command, the app will be available at `localhost:8080`.

-You can authorise like admin: login: admin, password: admin123 Or like user: login: user, password: user123
+You can authorize like admin: login: admin, password: admin123 Or like user: login: user, password: user123